zhangyi-hu/pymcef/README.rst

 =======
 PyMCEF is a python package to generate efficient frontier based on Monte Carlo simulated returns.

-Fixed-target expected under performance is used as the risk measure for this stochastic programming problem.
+Absolute SemiDeviation and Fixed-target expected under performance are used as the risk measure for this stochastic programming problem.

 User input
 ==========